Jaws (novel): Title and cover

 Bantam Books requested a new cover for the paperback edition, and the now iconic artwork by Roger Kastel was reused for the Jaws film posters.

-Shortly before the book went to press, Benchley had still not chosen a title.
-Benchley had many working titles during development, many of which he called "pretentious", such as The Stillness in the Water and Leviathan Rising.
+Benchley had still not decided on a title by the time the book was ready to go to press.
+He had considered several titles during development, many of which he called "pretentious", such as The Stillness in the Water and Leviathan Rising.
 Benchley regarded other ideas, such as The Jaws of Death and The Jaws of Leviathan, as "melodramatic, weird or pretentious".
-Congdon and Benchley brainstormed about the title frequently, with the writer estimating about 125 ideas raised.
+Congdon and Benchley brainstormed about the title frequently, with the writer estimating that around 125 ideas had been raised.
 The novel still did not have a title until twenty minutes before production of the book.
-The writer discussed the problem with editor Tom Congdon at a restaurant in New York:
+Benchley discussed the problem with Congdon over lunch in New York:

 We cannot agree on a word that we like, let alone a title that we like.
 In fact, the only word that even means anything, that even says anything, is "jaws".
 Call the book Jaws.
 He said "What does it mean?"
 I said, "I don't know, but it's short; it fits on a jacket, and it may work."
 He said, "Okay, we'll call the thing Jaws.

-For the cover, Benchley wanted an illustration of Amity as seen through the jaws of a shark.
+For the cover, Benchley wanted an illustration of the town of Amity as seen through the jaws of a shark.
 Doubleday's design director, Alex Gotfryd, assigned book illustrator Wendell Minor with the task.
 The image was eventually vetoed for sexual overtones, compared by sales managers to the vagina dentata.
 Congdon and Gotfryd eventually settled on printing a typographical jacket, but that was subsequently discarded once Bantam editor Oscar Dystel noted the title Jaws was so vague "it could have been a title about dentistry".
 Gotfryd tried to get Minor to do a new cover, but he was out of town, so he instead turned to artist Paul Bacon.
 Bacon drew an enormous shark head, and Gotfryd suggested adding a swimmer "to have a sense of disaster and a sense of scale".
 The subsequent drawing became the eventual hardcover art, with a shark head rising towards a swimming woman.